janmatzek/gooddata-productivity-tools/docs/tools/WORKSPACE_MGMT.md

 The tool requires the following argument on input:

-- `filepath` - a path to a csv file defining workspace entities, their relevant attributes, workspace data filter configuration, and isActive state
+- `filepath` - a path to a CSV file defining workspace entities, their relevant attributes, workspace data filter configuration, and isActive state

-Some other, _optional_, arguments are:
+### Optional arguments

+The following optional arguments are available:

-- `-d | --delimiter` - column delimiter for the csv files.
-Use this to define how the csv is parsed.
-Default value is `,`
+- `-d, --delimiter` - Column delimiter for the CSV files.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-d---delimiter) for details.
-- `-i | --inner-delimiter` - Workspace Data Filter values column delimiter.
-Use this to separate the different values defined in the `workspace_data_filter_values` column.
-Default value is `|`.
-Note that `--delimiter` and `--inner_delimiter` have to differ.
+- `-i, --inner-delimiter` - Workspace Data Filter values column delimiter.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-i---inner-delimiter) for details.
-- `-q | --quotechar` - quotation character used to escape special characters (such as the delimiter) within the column field value.
-Default value is `"` If you need to escape the quotechar itself, you have to embed it in quotechars and then double the quotation character (e.g.: `"some""string"` will yield `some"string`).
+- `-q, --quotechar` - Quotation character for escaping special characters.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-q---quotechar) for details.
-- `-p | --profile-config` - optional path to GoodData profile config.
-If no path is provided, the default profiles file is used.
+- `-p, --profile-config` - Path to GoodData profile configuration file.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-p---profile-config) for details.
-- `--profile` - GoodData profile to use.
-If no profile is provided, `default` is used.
+- `--profile` - Name of GoodData profile to use.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#--profile) for details.

 Use the tool like so: